 Internet Research: In the ED, advanced cardiac life support (ACLS) continues.
 Ryan is hooked up to the hospital’s standard defibrillator with monitor and is shocked for a fourth time with 200 joules.
 What is the purpose of defibrillation?

 Review Ryan’s VPE: Ryan has 10 electrodes placed on his chest for a 12-lead electrocardiogram (EKG).
-Using VPE, explain an EKG.
+Explain an EKG.

 Review Ryan’s ED EHR: What does Ryan’s EKG indicate?